-Across Canada, electric vehicle infrastructure installation and EV adoption efforts have been heavily focused within urban centres.
-Yet, it is the rural regions of Canada that have the highest transportation related greenhouse gas emissions, and the fewest options with respect to active transportation, public transit and compact development as a means to reduce vehicle kilometers traveled, associated greenhouse gas emissions and high energy costs.
-Transportation greenhouse gas emissions are consistently higher in communities in the north.
+Across Canada, electric vehicle (EV) infrastructure installation and EV adoption have been concentrated in urban centres.
+Yet, it is the rural regions of Canada that have the highest transportation-related greenhouse gas emissions, the fewest options with respect to active transportation and public transit as alternatives to personal driving, and communities with services that are often spread out and designed around automobiles.

-Charge North is facilitated by the Community Energy Association on behalf of an Advisory Committee made up of representatives from regional districts in central and northern BC and the Northern BC Tourism Association.
-The project is a collaboration between six regional districts - North Coast, Kitimat-Stikine, Bulkley-Nechako, Fraser-Fort George, Cariboo, and Thompson-Nicola and the many communities of the Charge North region.
+Today, Charge North is facilitated by the Community Energy Association together with an Advisory Committee made up of representatives from the regional districts and the Northern BC Tourism Association.

-BC Hydro and the BC Ministry of Transportation and Infrastructure are contributing significantly to the development of the overall Charge North network, leading the way on DCFC station installation along Highways 5, 97 and 16.
+BC Hydro and the BC Ministry of Transportation and Infrastructure are contributing significantly to additional electric vehicle charging in the Charge North region, leading the way on the installation of fast chargers along Highways 5, 97, and 16.